 “Sometimes love is allowing something to be done for you even when it is not exactly the thing you want or like,” says Christine Eirschele.
 “For example, your kids who make breakfast in bed but the eggs are wrong or the kitchen is a mess.
 Or the husband who wants to buy you something but you know the ‘something’ is something he really wants more.”

 If you’re new to a relationship or falling in love, read How to Know When You’re in Love.
+If you’ve been married for years and need a tune up, read How to Go on a Marriage Retreat Without Leaving Home.

 How do you show your love – and how do you receive it?
 I welcome your comments on how to express love with the five love languages below.